 As a professional body concerned with southern Africa’s archaeology, ASAPA will provide leadership in the management of the archaeological profession so as to:

 - Advance the knowledge and practice of archaeology as widely as possible.

 - Support and enhance the archaeological profession and affiliated activities.

 - Support excellence in all aspects of archaeology and cultural heritage management.

-- Ensure that ASAPA members act in accordance with the ASAPA Code of Ethics, Code of Conduct and Minimum Standards of Practice (Appendices A, B & C to this Constitution), that are on par with international archaeological best practice.
+- Ensure that ASAPA members act in accordance with the ASAPA Code of Ethics, Code of Conduct and Minimum Standards of Practice that are on par with international archaeological best practice.

 - Contribute to public initiatives, education and training concerning archaeology and cultural heritage management.

 - Further knowledge about the southern African past.

 - Stimulate debate on archaeological theory and practice.

 - To establish and sustain a network for all professional archaeologists, archaeological technicians and persons who work in fields affiliated with archaeology in southern Africa.

 - To function as a monitoring and advisory body on issues relating to southern African archaeology.

 - To promote and develop all aspects relating to southern African archaeology.